Knowledge Base

 What is RAG?

-How does the agent choose a Knowledge Base entry?
+How does the agent choose what to retrieve?

 Will the agent quote the Knowledge Base verbatim?